-FIX Trading Community announces enhancements to the FIX Protocol to support MiFID II legislation on time stamps
+FIX Trading Community announces enhancements to the FIX Protocol to support MiFID II legislation on time stamps12.02.2015

 London, December 2, 2015: – FIX Trading Community, the non-profit, industry-driven standards body at the heart of global financial trading, today announced that the FIX Protocol will now support higher time stamp resolution to enable market participants to be MiFID II compliant.